CdrSonan/libESPER-V2/README.md

 Your IDE should automatically detect the latter as the testing project for the library.
 Use the standard build, debug/release config, and test functions of the libESPER-V2 project to build and test it in different configurations.
 When building, three items will be generated in your build directory:
-- A directory containing the .dll of the library, and its auxillary metadata files,
+- A directory containing the .dll of the library, and its auxiliary metadata files,
 - A .nupkg file, containing the NuGet package version of the library,
 - A .snupkg file, containing symbol information for NuGet.

-The .dll and its metadata files can then be used in the same way as the binaries downloadable from the releases page.
+The .dll and its metadata files can then be used in the same way as the binaries downloadable from the Releases page.